Transitioning from Applets to Apps

 Think of an initial version number for your app.
 Choosing a versioning convention is very important for you to perform meaningful app updates later.

-, add a key called "openSource"
+, add a key called openSource

 with a boolean value of true or false.

-Decide who is the app author.
-Just like applets, apps require storage for their resources and assets, and for that storage they will be billed on a monthly basis to the billing account of whomever is the original author of each app.
-Additional authors (users who can update the app by rebuilding a newer version) can be added or removed at any time, but it is the billing account of the original author that will always be associated with billing of any storage for this app.
+Decide the app author.
+Just like applets, apps require storage for their resources and assets, and for that storage they will be billed on a monthly basis to the billing account of the original author of each app.

 Do not author apps under a trial account.
 Whoever you decide to be the original app author, ask them to run the very first dx build